cannibalox/logseq-custom-files/README.md

 ## changelog

+- **v20240317** : fix better-sidebar css to work with logseq 0.10.x - depreceting support for older logseq versions
 - **v20230709** : fix better-sidebar's arrow location for logseq 0.9.10
 - **v20230214** : new: add better-sidebar, fix: props data-refs (`bg-pic::`)
 - **v20220517** : new: add function to add properties to the data-refs attributes; new: add bg-pic attribute